-Here, $D_l$ is the hamming distance of a node's current rhythmic pattern with respect to the leader's current rhythmic pattern, $T_l$ is the length of time a node has been playing the solo, i.e. the number of bars a node has played rhythmic patterns as a leader, the coefficient a is the importance (in terms of a weighting) given to $D_l$ , the coefficient b is the importance (in terms of a weighting) given to $T_l$ , and c is a normalisation constant.
+Here, $D_l$ is the hamming distance of a node's current rhythmic pattern with respect to the soloist's current rhythmic pattern, $T_l$ is the length of time a node has been playing the solo, i.e. the number of bars a node has played rhythmic patterns as a soloist, the coefficient a is the importance (in terms of a weighting) given to $D_l$ , the coefficient b is the importance (in terms of a weighting) given to $T_l$ , and c is a normalisation constant.
 In addition to this, two more conditions completely specify the utility function.
 These clauses being:

 - 1. The utility is zero for a bidder node if $D_l$ goes below $\epsilon \lambda$ , where $\epsilon$ is a small percentage of the length of the rhythmic pattern $(\lambda)$ . - 2.
-The utility is zero for a bidder node if the node has handed over control to a new leader node in the previous time step.
+The utility is zero for a bidder node if the node has handed over control to a new soloist node in the previous time step.

-According to the utility function above, the longer (in terms of bars) a node plays a solo as the leader, the lesser it values its current rhythm, indicating boredom or fatigue, of which the node is made aware via the utility function.
-The node also possesses knowledge about the hamming distance between its own and the leader's respective rhythmic patterns.
-This knowledge can be used by the node to come up with rhythmic patterns that are of higher value, given the leader's rhythmic pattern.
-The closer a node can match its rhythmic pattern against the leader's pattern, the higher the node values its own pattern.
-This remains true as long as the match does not get closer than or equal to $\epsilon\lambda$ , allowing for the node to stir clear of intending to play a rhythmic pattern that may be very similar to or exactly the same as that of the leader (as per the first clause above).
-Additionally, we can see that this specification of utility, taking the leader's rhythmic pattern into consideration, also provides the node with a gradient (i.e. the closer the rhythmic pattern to that of the leader, the higher its value), which it may make available to the participant in order for them to come up with rhythmic patterns which are slight variations (at least $\epsilon \lambda$ different) of the leader's rhythmic pattern.
+According to the utility function above, the longer (in terms of bars) a node is the soloist, the lesser it values its current rhythmic pattern, indicating boredom or fatigue, of which the node is made aware via the utility function.
+The node also possesses knowledge about the hamming distance between its own and the soloist's respective rhythmic patterns.
+This knowledge can be used by the node to come up with rhythmic patterns that yield higher value, given the soloist's rhythmic pattern.
+The closer a node can match its rhythmic pattern against the soloist's pattern, the more is the value it can derive from its pattern.
+This remains true as long as the match does not get closer than or equal to $\epsilon\lambda$ , allowing for the node to stir clear of intending to play a rhythmic pattern that may be very similar to or exactly the same as that of the soloist (as per the first clause above).
+Additionally, we can see that this specification of utility, taking the soloist's rhythmic pattern into consideration, also provides the node with a gradient (i.e. the closer the rhythmic pattern to that of the soloist, the higher the value it yields), which it may make available to the participant in order for them to come up with rhythmic patterns which are slight variations (at least $\epsilon \lambda$ different) of the soloist's rhythmic pattern.
 As such, in addition to computing deservedness, we see the utility function as a means of instilling coherence in the musical output from SoloJam.
-Note that $D_l$ forms the main link between nodes (the node in question and the current leader node), and the coefficient a associated with $D_l$ emphasises or otherwise, the strength of this link.
+Note that $D_l$ forms the main link between nodes (the node in question and the current soloist node), and the coefficient a associated with $D_l$ emphasises or otherwise, the strength of this link.
 We will put this coefficient to use for the investigation carried out in this paper in Section 4.
-The clauses above further indicate a way to carefully consider designing the utility function in order for a globally coherent piece of music to result from local interactions within Solo-Jam.
-The first clause suggests for there not to be a perpetual repetition of the same rhythmic pattern by all the nodes of Solo-Jam, which would be monotonous.
-The second clause allows for a node to not take over the responsibility soon after it released it, which may happen otherwise, since the node's rhythmic pattern would already be a slight variation of the new leader that took over the responsibility from this node.
+The clauses above further indicate a way of carefully considering designing the utility function in order for a globally coherent piece of music to result from decentralised interactions within SoloJam.
+The first clause suggests for there not to be a perpetual repetition of the same rhythmic pattern by all the nodes of SoloJam, which would be monotonous.
+The second clause allows for a node to not take over the responsibility soon after it released it, which may happen otherwise, since the node's rhythmic pattern would already be a slight variation of the new soloist that took over the responsibility from this node.
 Not considering this clause may thus reduce the variations that may occur in the music performance in the global sense.